 Still, these customer complaints represent a very real risk to your business’s success and your positive online reputation.
 Having negative reviews removed is a critical step toward protecting what you’ve worked so hard to achieve.

-What To Do if You Receive a Better Business Bureau Complaint
+What To Do if You Receive a BBB Complaint

 The Better Business Bureau prides itself on the quality and transparency of the customer-to-business interaction.
 The BBB takes complaints seriously, and the organization works hard to facilitate a resolution between those filing a complaint and the business owners targeted in the complaint.